ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

     }
   }
 ```

-All we have to do here, then, is to set `motionState` back to `LOW` so that a future motion detection will trigger a response, and turn the board's LED back on to give a physical indication that it's in a ready state.
+All that needs to be done is to set `motionState` back to `LOW` so that a future motion detection will trigger a response, and turn the board's LED back on to give a physical indication that it's in a ready state.

-Finally we write a message to our USB output indicating that our device is once again ready to detect a motion event.
+Finally, write a message to the USB output indicating that the device is once again ready to detect a motion event.

 ## Run your code

-Now that you know what the code is going to do, let's run it on your device.
+Now that you have a good understanding of the code, run it on your device.
 With your Raspberry Pi Pico board plugged in to your computer, and the [correct board and port selected in the Arduino IDE](/content/install-guides/arduino-pico.md), click the `Upload` button on the IDE to build and install it on your device.

 If successful, you should see the LED on your board light up.
 If you wave your hand in front of the sensor, you should also hear a double beep and see the LED turn off for a few seconds.

 You can further check that your code is running properly by opening the `Serial Monitor` from the `Tools` menu of the Arduino IDE.
-There you should see all of the output message, including count of detected motion events, coming from your Sketch code.
+There you should see all of the output message, including count of detected motion events, coming from your sketch.

 ![Debug output](_images/output.png)

 ## Conclusion

 Congratulations!
-You have successfully programmed your microcontroller and build a working, if simple, smart device.
+You have successfully programmed your microcontroller and built a working, if simple, smart device.
 In this Learning Path you have learned the basics of embedded programming, the Arduino software stack, and some basic electronics as well as how to connect them together using a breadboard.

-We've only just scratched the surface of embedded programming, however.
-There is still much more to learn, like how the Arduino Core stack gets called in the first place, how it calls your `setup()` and `loop()` functions, how the `delay()` function can pause execution, and so much more.
+This example only scratches the surface of embedded programming.
+There is much more to learn, like how the Arduino core stack gets called in the first place, how it calls your `setup()` and `loop()` functions, how the `delay()` function can pause execution, and so much more.